sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 Unlock iPhone, connect it to Mac using USB cable and open Apple Configurator 2.

-In “All Devices”, double-click on iPhone, then “Add” and finally “Profiles”.
+In “All Devices”, double-click on iPhone, then click “Add” and, finally, click “Profiles”.

 Select “alice.mobileconfig” and follow instructions.